In this post:

 - Virgin Atlantic is in a transatlantic joint venture with Air France-KLM and Delta, so this would give that joint venture direct transatlantic service to Tampa; Delta started Tampa to Amsterdam flights before the pandemic, but those haven’t returned yet

-- Florida has nice weather in winter, and Brits sure do love warm weather
+- Florida has nice weather in winter, and Brits sure do love warm weather (though many also love coming to Florida in summer, for reasons I can’t quite wrap my head around)

 - British Airways has done really well with its London service, and Norwegian even planned London to Tampa flights, but then ended up terminating all long haul routes

 What do you make of Virgin Atlantic launching Tampa flights?
-Do you think it will happen?